hellmarbecker/blog/_drafts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 How do you decide whether you place an article behind the paywall or not?
 Sometimes it may be beneficial to make paid content available for free for a limited time.

+### Measuring SEO performance in near real time

+With data made available from third party crawling services, [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) statistics can be used to optimize headlines and asset tags.
+Druid can ingest these data together with clickstream data from user interactions and make SEO perfromance directly visible to editors.

 ### Enabling analysis by editors and content specialists

 Some of the publisher who use Druid have set up internal training programs, the main goal being to sensitivize non technical users for the benefits of using data driven analytics.
 With the interactive analytics capability of modern frontends, analytical work becomes a delightfule experience.